1x3 Garapa Tongue & Groove Soffit board profile diagram

 Select profile, grade, and length below to see live pricing

-Durable, Versatile, and Aesthetically Pleasing Tongue & Groove Profile
+Durable, Moisture-Resistant, and Aesthetically Pleasing Tongue-Groove Profile

 T&G